SashG91/Off-The-Saddle/README.md

 - Build a ranking feature where users can see their ride time for a climb segment according to other users on the same climb.
 - Filter posts according to climb difficulty so that users can find the climbs that may be appropriate for me.
 - Let users favourite/save a climb so that users can easily find ideas for future outings.
 - Build upon the contributions, allowing users to have more statistics about themselves in an online profile.
+This was planned for using a third model however due to time contraints, it was integrated into the comment model to be built upon.

 ## DATA MODEL
 - A relational database was designed between climb and comment model with a link to Django user authorisation.